weverkley/claudiomiro/README.md

 ## The Problem with Claude Code

 When using Claude Code for complex tasks, you've probably noticed it **stops before completing the job**.
 The result?
-You find yourself typing "continue" over and over again, managing the workflow manually.
+You find yourself typing "continue", testing, reviewing, over and over again, managing all the workflow manually.

 ## What is Claudiomiro?